sky-uk/osprey/README.md

 to deploy Dex and Osprey to a kubernetes cluster.
 The templates can be found in `examples/kubernetes`.

-1. Provide the required prperties in `examples/kubernetes/kubernetes.properties`:
+1. Provide the required properties in `examples/kubernetes/kubernetes.properties`:
    - `node`, the script uses a NodePort service, so in order to configure the osprey and dex to talk to each other, a node ip from the target cluster must be provided.